The Museum is Under Renovation

 Artifacts Available for Viewing

-We have a large showcase on the back wall of the hangar, and a small showcase in the front hallway, that house items you can see today.
+We have a large showcase on the back wall of the hangar that houses items you can see today.

 The most notable is a 10-foot model of the “USS Enterprise” (CVA-6), the most decorated US warship of WWII and veteran of all but 2 major battles.
 It is displayed with scale models of U.S. carrier aircraft of WWII so you can see how these carriers may have looked sailing to the naval theatres of war.